fmalina/revisions-blocl/activism/thegreattaxrobbery.md

-It would now be straightforward for a company to fund its overseas operations by borrowing in the UK, generating tax-deductible interest expenses to reduce its taxable profits here, while ensuring that the profits from using this money aren’t taxed here – or anywhere else for that matter.
+It would now be straightforward for a company to fund its overseas operations by borrowing in the UK, generating tax-deductible interest expenses to reduce its taxable profits here, while ensuring that the profits from using this money aren't taxed here – or anywhere else for that matter.
 [\*](#ASIN:B00BEUR7OW;LOC:3019)

 One well-informed tax specialist blogged, under the heading ‘Corporate tax